-Disciplinary Probation: Official notification of a specified period of review and monitoring.
-Further violations of the conduct code may result in more severe disciplinary action, including an examination of continued status as a Student.
-Students on Disciplinary Probation are not in good disciplinary standing.
+Disciplinary Probation: Official notice that specific behavior or activity was in violation of the conduct code.
+Disciplinary Probation is set for a specified period of review and monitoring.
+Further violations of the conduct code may result in more severe disciplinary action, including an examination of continued status as a student.
+Students on Disciplinary Probation are not in good disciplinary standing for the specified probationary period.

-Final Disciplinary Probation: Final Disciplinary Probation is imposed only in very serious cases or in response to progressive discipline stipulating that a Student, in lieu of University suspension, is being allowed to remain at the University provided that the Student adheres to certain conditions, as set by the Board or Hearing Officer.
-A Student on Final Disciplinary Probation is denied the privilege to represent the University in any organized capacity including intercollegiate varsity, non-varsity or club events or to hold office in any Student Organization.
-Students on Final Disciplinary Probation are not in good disciplinary standing.
+Final Disciplinary Probation: Official notice that specific behavior or activity was in violation of the conduct code.
+Final Disciplinary Probation is imposed only in very serious cases or in response to progressive discipline stipulating that a student, in lieu of University suspension, is being allowed to remain at the University provided that the student adheres to certain conditions, as set by the board or hearing officer.
+A student on Final Disciplinary Probation is denied the privilege to represent the University in any organized capacity including intercollegiate varsity, non-varsity or club events or to hold office in any student organization.
+Students on Final Disciplinary Probation are not in good disciplinary standing for the specified probationary period.

 Suspension: Official notification involving a disciplinary separation from the University for a specified period generally not less than one semester and generally not exceeding two years.
 Suspension involves denial of all affiliated privileges and rights, including the privilege of using University facilities.
-A Student may not attend classes or be enrolled in online or distance education, take exams, earn grades, attending University activities or be on University property except for University business during the suspension period.
+A student may not attend classes or be enrolled in online or distance education, take exams, earn grades, attend University activities or be on University property except for approved University business during the suspension period.
 University business must be approved in advance by the Executive Director of Student Conduct or designee.

-Further violations of the conduct code may result in more severe disciplinary action, including an examination of continued status as a Student.
+Further violations of the conduct code may result in more severe disciplinary action, including an examination of continued status as a student.
 Students on Suspension are not in good disciplinary standing.
 All stipulated conditions shall be completed before reenrollment.

-Expulsion: Official notification of permanent separation and termination of the Referred Party's status as a Student, and exclusion from University property, privileges, and activities.
+Expulsion: Official notification of permanent separation and termination of the referred party's status as a Student, and exclusion from University property, privileges, and activities.
 Students on Expulsion are not in good disciplinary standing.